Gretchen Carlson: Other television and media

 In April 2018, Carlson reached a first-look development deal with A&E Networks, under which she would host three documentary specials across its channels, such as Lifetime.
 Gretchen Carlson: Breaking the Silence focuses on the every woman story of workplace sexual harassment and premiered on Lifetime on January 14, 2019.

 In May 2018, Carlson was a correspondent on an episode of the television documentary series America Divided, which airs on Epix.
 Carlson produced her episode with Norman Lear, titled "Washington's War on Women", about sexual harassment on Capitol Hill.

 Carlson also hosted Live PD Presents: Women on Patrol and Escaping Polygamy on Lifetime in 2018.
 In August 2019, it was announced that Carlson would host two hourlong documentaries from the "Beyond the Headlines" franchise.
 The first called Escaping the NXIVM Cult: A Mother's Fight to Save Her Daughter, and the second The College Admissions Scandal.

-In December 2019, Carlson wrote an opinion article in The New York Times, stating that she still cannot disclose what happened to her due to a nondisclosure agreement, but that it was her desire to be able to do so.
+In December 2019, Carlson wrote an opinion article in The New York Times, stating that she still cannot disclose what happened to her at Fox News due to a nondisclosure agreement, but that it was her desire to be able to do so.
 In January 2020, Carlson announced a new television deal with Blumhouse Productions to produce a new interview style series.
 In October 2020, it was announced that Carlson would join PEOPLE (the TV Show!) as a special contributor.

 In April 2021, Carlson and her life story was featured on the PBS television program Finding Your Roots in order to explore her family genealogy.
 It was shown through investigative and DNA research that she is a full-blooded Scandinavian-American, and that much of her family originated in Småland, Sweden.

 Activism and philanthropy

-Me Too movement
+MeToo movement

 With one bold legal filing, Carlson exposed Ailes's predatory tactics, dragged Fox News into the twenty-first century, affected Trump's presidential race, and lit the match that led to the modern-day #MeToo movement.
 The Ailes scandal led The New York Times to look more deeply into Bill O'Reilly, which led other Times reporters to ask around about Harvey Weinstein, and now Weinstein is behind bars and the world is at least a little bit more equitable.